Harriet Miers: Supreme Court nomination and withdrawal

-In an unprecedented move, Senate Judiciary Committee Chairman Arlen Specter and ranking Democrat Patrick Leahy also requested that Miers re-do some of her answers to the questionnaire submitted to her by the committee, noting that her responses were "inadequate", "insufficient", and "insulting" because she failed or refused to adequately answer various questions with acceptable accuracy or with sufficient detail.
-Miers also was claimed to have privately expressed a belief in the right to privacy to the pro-choice Arlen Specter, only to later deny that she had communicated that position.
-Her answers also included an error on constitutional law where she mentioned an explicit constitutional right for proportional representation; though many court rulings have found that legislative and other districts of unequal population violate the equal protection clause, the right to proportional districts is not explicitly mentioned in the United States Constitution.
+In an unprecedented move, Senate Judiciary Committee Chairman Arlen Specter and ranking Democrat Patrick Leahy requested that Miers redo some of her answers to the questionnaire the committee had submitted to her, calling her responses "inadequate", "insufficient", and "insulting" because of their inaccuracy or lack of detail.
+Miers was also said to have privately expressed a belief in the right to privacy to Specter, only to later deny that she had done so.
+Her answers included an error on constitutional law: she mentioned an explicit constitutional right to proportional representation.
+Many court rulings have found that legislative and other districts of unequal population violate the Equal Protection Clause, but the United States Constitution does not mention a right to proportional districts.

-Overall, Miers received an unfavorable response in private meetings with senators.
-Republican senators Lindsey Graham and Sam Brownback then drafted a letter asking the President's office to turn over legal memoranda and briefs Miers had written for Bush, in order to elucidate her views on political matters.
+Overall, senators were dissatisfied with their private meetings with Miers.
+Republican senators Lindsey Graham and Sam Brownback drafted a letter asking the President's office to turn over legal memoranda and briefs Miers had written for Bush, to clarify her views on political matters.
 Brownback and Graham knew the memos were protected by executive privilege, that the White House was not required to turn them over, and that Miers could refuse to deliver the memos and then ostensibly step down on principle.
-Miers would later use this request as part of a face-saving exit strategy for stepping down.
-In her letter withdrawing her nomination, she pointed to the senators' request for confidential documents as potentially damaging the executive branch's independence.
-On October 19, 2005, Specter and Leahy announced their intent to begin confirmation hearings for Miers on November 7, 2005.
+Miers later used this request as part of her strategy for stepping down.
+In her letter withdrawing her nomination, she said the senators' request for confidential documents could damage the executive branch's independence.
+On October 19, Specter and Leahy announced their intent to begin confirmation hearings for Miers on November 7.

-Speaking with NBC News' Meet the Press on October 23, 2005, Senator Chuck Schumer (D-NY) said: "...if you were to hold the vote today, she would not get a majority, either in the Judiciary Committee or on the floor."
-However, speaking on CBS News' Face the Nation the same day, committee chair Specter said that most senators were waiting for the hearings before making up their mind.
+On Meet the Press on October 23, Senator Chuck Schumer said: "if you were to hold the vote today, she would not get a majority, either in the Judiciary Committee or on the floor", but on Face the Nation the same day, Specter said that most senators were waiting for the hearings to make up their minds.

-On October 27, 2005, Miers asked President Bush to withdraw her nomination, citing fears that the nomination would create a "burden for the White House and its staff".
-President Bush stated that the Senate's interest in internal White House documents "would undermine a president's ability to receive candid counsel" and that he had "reluctantly accepted" her request.
+On October 27, Miers asked Bush to withdraw her nomination, citing fears that it would create a "burden for the White House and its staff".
+Bush said the Senate's interest in internal White House documents "would undermine a president's ability to receive candid counsel" and that he had "reluctantly accepted" her request.
 Miers was the first Supreme Court nominee to withdraw under duress since Douglas H. Ginsburg in 1987.

-Bush then nominated Samuel Alito for the seat on October 31, 2005.
-The Senate subsequently confirmed Alito on January 31, 2006.
-Miers remained as White House Counsel for another year until announcing her resignation on January 4, 2007.
+On October 31, Bush nominated Samuel Alito to the seat.
+The Senate confirmed Alito on January 31, 2006.
+Miers remained White House Counsel for another year, announcing her resignation on January 4, 2007.